jic-dtool/jic-dtool.github.io/index.md

       <div class="col-md align-self-center">
         <h5>Find datasets of interest</h5>
         <p class="">
-          The packaged metadata can be used to locate a box of interest in among lots of other boxes, without the need of having access to or maintaining a central database.
+          The packaged metadata can be used to locate a box of interest among lots of other boxes, without the need of having access to or maintaining a central database.
         </p>